 Perhaps the first instance of this was in the Star Wars Rebels’ episode, “Legend of the Lasat,” which focused on the surviving members of the character Zeb’s alien race, originally thought wiped out by the Empire.
 In the course of the story, it’s revealed that the Lasat have their own language for describing the Force, Ashla for the Light Side and Bogan for the Dark Side.
 This theme is picked up on from a statement by Maz Kanata to Rey in The Force Awakens, in which Maz references the eternal struggle between the two sides of the Force that existed beyond any one group, i.e., the Sith or the Jedi.
 On this The Legends of Luke Skywalker reveals Luke traveling the galaxy seeking for non-Jedi interpretations and understandings of the Force.
 In one story he travels to an ocean world where the native inhabitants refer to the Force as the Tide and in another, aliens refer to it as the Luminous Mist.
 Echoes of this approach are reflected in Luke’s lesson to Rey in The Last Jedi on how the Force will survive the end of the Jedi because it does not belong to them.
 In Legends of Luke Skywalker, Luke both learns and leads by example.

 What Luke learns through these adventures are different ways how the Force is viewed, as well how others engage with it.
 For readers, the same, but also moments that reflect on who Skywalker is, or who the universe believes him to be, such as a mysterious benefactor appearing out of nowhere in the hot sands of a desert to save a grievously wounded Imperial soldier or the patient student, approaching new things with an open mind and considerate heart.
 Beyond the stories, The Legends of Luke Skywalker offer a number of beautiful and colorful illustrations that precede each story.
+The artist behind these illustrations is J.G.
+Jones, and we can only hope for more of his work in this flavor in the future.
 The book, in general, may be one of the most thoughtfully laid out and designed novel released by Lucasfilm/Disney to date.